code-and-rise/code-and-rise/README.md

 # 👋 Hi, I'm Filip Mišković

-## Junior Full-Stack Developer
+## Junior Software Developer

-Junior Full-Stack Developer with a Bachelor’s degree in Computer Engineering, focused on building scalable full-stack web applications using modern technologies.
+Junior Software Developer with a Bachelor’s degree in Computer Engineering, focused on building scalable full-stack web applications using modern technologies.
 I enjoy working across the entire stack - from system design and database architecture to backend APIs and frontend implementation.

 I have experience working on both independent and team-based projects, where I developed and deployed production-ready applications.